Quantisan/awesome-gen-ai-products/README.md

 A list of Generative AI products that are solving real-world problems in novel ways.

-## Coding

-- [Github Copilot Workspace](https://githubnext.com/projects/copilot-workspace/): each step can be edited, redone, or undone, making it easy to iteratively reach the desired solution

 ## Compliance

 - [Sarus](https://www.sarus.tech) ([blog](https://www.sarus.tech/blog)): helps businesses analyze sensitive data without exposing it, ensuring privacy and security while complying with privacy laws